 Do you know why you can’t laugh at your failed attempt of making a thirteen-layer cosmonaut birthday cake for your beloved niece?

-It’s the same reason why only my husband laughs when we tackle our next DIY wood project and my drilling speed is 12 SPH*, on a good day.
+It’s the same reason why only my partner laughs when we tackle our next DIY wood project and my drilling speed is 12 SPH*, on a good day.

 (*Screws per hour.
 That is ONE screw every five minutes.)